Fill out the form below to schedule a demo or call our sales team at

 Online greeters—Make sure you also have a team ready to greet your church’s live stream viewers with welcome messages.
 They should also be ready to respond to questions, prayer requests, and any other comments made during your online service.
 It’s a great way to connect with your online community in real time!

-When people visit a new public place, they’re accustomed to looking for a centrally-located information kiosk or welcome booth.
-Churches looking to give their guests a great experience should likewise consider offering a welcome booth or hospitality area.
+When people visit a new public place, they’re accustomed to looking for a centrally-located information kiosk or church welcome center.
+Churches looking to give their guests a great experience should likewise consider offering a hospitality area or church welcome booth.

 Your welcome area should be easily found, well-staffed, identified with clear signage, and have helpful resources available, including: